Skip to main content

 pip install newsdataapi

-Between the brackets, you can add your parameter for example q, category, timezone, etc.
+Between the brackets, you can add parameters of your choice, like q, qInTitle, qInMeta, category, etc.

 Methods to Paginate in Python

-There are basically three ways that users can paginate in Python
+There are three methods to paginate in Python:

-Users can set the loop and paginate till the last page without adding the next page value every time manually by setting this parameter.
+Users can set the loop and paginate until the last page by inserting this code.

 page=None